Settle in, Grasshopper. Your literary mastery begins with this one fundamental, universal truth. You ready? Here it is:

 Marion Zimmer Bradley also made a villain the protagonist in her novel The Mists of Avalon, a retelling of the Arthurian legends that tracks the story of Morgaine, one of the saga’s major antagonists.

 Making a villain the protagonist can be a very effective technique, but it’s tricky to do right.
-Instead of the protagonist being a hero who’s a mirror that shows us our strength, stories whose protagonist is a villain show us our weakness.
+Instead of the protagonist being a hero that shows us our strength, stories whose protagonist is a villain show us our weakness.
 This can take both the reader and the writer to a place that’s not entirely comfortable.
-But if the story is done well, with well-crafted character development, it’ll also show us how these weaknesses can be overcome, and that strength can be found where we least expect it.
+But if the story is done well, with well-crafted character development, it’ll also show us how these weaknesses can be overcome—and that strength can be found where we least expect it.

 How a protagonist communicates the theme of your story